frostburn/hewmp/README.md

 ```
 1/1 5/4 6/5 4/3
 ```
-Frequency of the notes is initialized to 440Hz and each ratio is used to multiply it.
+Note frequency is initialized to 440Hz and each ratio multiplies it.
 Here's the same melody spelled using frequencies.
 ```
-a:0
+BF:0
 @440Hz @550Hz @660Hz @880Hz
 ```
 Or as *absolute* ratios that don't multiply together and are always calculated from the base frequency.